Frequently Asked Questions About Mineral Identification

 - I think that I have found a meteorite.
 How do I know for sure?

-- The Institute of Meteoritics in the Department of Earth and Planetary Sciences at the University of New Mexico has a Web page with several photographs of meteorites and helpful tips about identifying meteorites.
+- The Institute of Meteoritics in the Department of Earth and Planetary Sciences at the University of New Mexico has webpage about how to identify ad meteorite with several photographs of meteorites and helpful tips.

 - Several common rocks and man made materials, including iron ore from magnetite skarn deposits, iron concretions from sandstones, and slag deposits near old smelters and blacksmith shops, are often confused with meteorites.

 - Contact Virgil Lueth for a positive identification.

 - Where can I find gold in New Mexico?